For up-to-date information and details, please visit the full Circle the State with Song website.

 Fees/ Scholarships

-The 2023 fee for this choral experience will be $183 for students in both the Elementary Choir and Middle School Choir.
-This fee includes four meals, All-State music, online rehearsal recordings, and an overnight stay at the Hilton Hotel (Elementary Choir) and the Marriott Hotel (Middle School Choir) in downtown Fort Wayne.
+The 2026 fee for this choral experience will be $200 for students in both the Elementary and Middle School Honor Choir.
+This fee includes four meals, Honor Choir music, online rehearsal recordings, and an overnight stay at the Hilton Hotel (Elementary Choir) and the Marriott Hotel (Middle School Choir) in downtown Fort Wayne.
 A limited number of partial scholarships are available.
 Please make sure that any student whose teacher submits a Scholarship Form on their behalf understands that they are responsible for the balance of the cost, and that the full fee is to be sent pending approval of scholarship.
 If the scholarship is approved, a reimbursement will be provided from the IMEA office.

 Honor Choir Selection

-Final selection will be made by the CSWS Committee in TBD.
-Students and teachers will be notified of the decision no later than TBD.
+Final selection will be made by the CSWS Committee in early November.
+Students and teachers will be notified of the decision no later than mid-November.
 Rehearsal recordings for honor choir will be available on the website for each participating singer along with the honor choir repertoire.
 Please read carefully, follow the instructions, and meet the deadlines as stated in the audition process.
-Failure to do so will disqualify the audition.
+Failure to do so may disqualify the audition.

 Teacher Requirements